All Episodes

 Any liberal on television, any media person, you don't attach the word likable to them because they're so bitter.

-Their minds are so twisted with rage that you don't find anything likeable or even humorous about them.
+Their minds are so twisted with rage that you don't find anything likable or even humorous about them.

-In fact, they're so out of touch with them, had to redefine patriotism as being nothing but anti-American, anti-Bush, and constantly dissenting.
+In fact, they're so out of touch when they've had to redefine patriotism as being nothing but anti-American, anti-Bush, and constantly dissenting.

 That to them is the new definition of patriotism.